t0ldi89/Give-things-back/README.md

 ```
 ## Is working on
 * ver.
 1.1 Adding the option of logging, registering  in and returning items - ### Work in progress
-* ver 1.2 Admin panel added, user account editing
+* ver 1.2 Admin panel added, user account editing:
-- the ability to view saved forms "Give back items"
+  *the ability to view saved forms "Give back items"
-- granting rights to users - ### Waiting for the version above to end
+  *granting rights to users - Waiting for the version above to end
-* ver 1.3 Mobile version - ### Waiting for the version above to end
+* ver 1.3 Mobile version - Waiting for the version above to end

 # Have Fun